There are now 3 possible online modes for units:

 - Students are able to (1) demonstrate understanding of how primary students learn mathematical concepts and skills; (2) develop a rationale for teaching middle and upper primary mathematics; (3) apply sound content and pedagogical knowledge and appropriate curriculum, syllabus and support documents to develop a mathematics unit of work/program that promotes learning in the middle and upper primary years; (4) differentiate the curriculum, in lesson plans and programs, to address the mathematical learning needs of students with a wide range of abilities and from a wide range of social and cultural contexts; (5) demonstrate understanding of using differentiated resources for diverse learning needs; (6) incorporate mathematical literacy, cross-learning area numeracy, information and communications technologies (ICTs) and assistive technologies in lesson plans and programs; and (7) implement a range of processes and strategies to assess and evaluate student learning, program effectiveness and teaching performance, including diagnostic and dynamic assessments and the provision of feedback.

-- Indicative assessments in this unit are as follows: (1) workshop and online participation, presentation and professional practice; (2) lesson sequence; and (3) individual teaching plan.
+- Indicative assessments in this unit are as follows: (1) teaching resources and workshop presentation; (2) lesson sequence; and (3) individual teaching plan.
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the workshop and online participation, presentation and professional practice, lesson sequence, and individual teaching plan components.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the teaching resources and workshop presentation, lesson sequence, and individual teaching plan components.

 Supplementary assessment is not available in this unit.